rampentapati1111/Todo-JavaScript/README.md

 # Todo List -Vanilla JavaScript
 A "todo list" web app built using HTML, CSS and Vanilla JS.
 A user can make a list of tasks, can mark it completed and delete the tasks.
+User can also modify the task details.

 ### Snapshot of the Output
 ![Snapshot of the Result](/Snapshot.png)